 Where to stay

 Much of the budget accommodation on Phi Phi is located close to the two bays of Tonsai and Loh Dalum.
-This area suffered particular damage during the 2004 tsunami and has always been popular with backpackers, independent travellers and Phi Phi’s diving fraternity.
+This area has always been popular with backpackers, independent travellers and Phi Phi’s diving fraternity.
 Hat Yao (Long Beach) is another popular choice for many visitors.
-For more exclusivity and comfort try the Outrigger Phi Phi Island Resort and Spa on the north-east of the island at Ao Loh Bakao.
-To spoil yourself in unadulterated 5-star luxury, head straight for the Zeavola hotel on Laem Thong at the northern most point of the island.
+For more exclusivity and comfort try the Saii Phi Phi Island Village on the north-east of the island at Ao Loh Bakao.
+To spoil yourself in unadulterated 5-star luxury, head straight for the Zeavola Resort on Laem Thong at the northern most point of the island.

 The most convenient way of getting to Phi Phi means coming via Phuket or Krabi.
 Boat and ferry crossings vary according to the time of year and are more frequent during the dry season.
 The main arrival point is Tonsai on Phi Phi Don.

 The dry season is from November-April and corresponds with the tourist high season.
 May-October is the rainy season with south-westerly breezes bringing rain in between the sunshine.
 Statistically, the highest chance of rain is during June and September (80% chance) with the lowest chance from November-March (5% chance).